Acquire, Analyze, Act (AAA)

 Reflect: Consider how the feedback process helped your thinking and encouraged growth.
 What would be helpful to seek feedback on during the next cycle?

-Idea 1: Students could take action in unlimited ways.
-For example, they might use AI to vibe code (when we code with the support of AI) and ask it to support our vision based on the feedback we received.
+How could AI be used in this step?
+Students might use AI to vibe code (when we code with the support of AI) and ask it to support our vision based on the feedback we received.
+There are many possibilities!